NaszvadiG/cim-xa/README.md

 -----------------

 <a href="http://ellislab.com/codeigniter/user-guide/toc.html">Documentation for CodeIgniter</a>

+<a herf="https://github.com/philsturgeon/codeigniter-restserver">RESTful Server Tutorial for CodeIgniter by Phil Sturgeon</a>

 <a href=http://stackoverflow.com/questions/14994391/how-do-i-think-in-angularjs-if-i-have-a-jquery-background?rq=1">Why
 you may need a JS MVC framework [see the first answer for an excellent introduction]</a>